kiranmaimalluvalasa/Data-Science/AWS AI.md

 Output Length: Longer responses take more time to generate.

 Important Note: Latency is not impacted by Temperature, Top P, or Top K.

-Summary for Exam Preparation

-Know the definitions and implications of the following:

-System Prompts

-Temperature

-Top P

-Top K

-Length

-Stop Sequences

-Prompt Latency and its influencing factors